Kids Yoga

 Professional accreditation is not essential[7] to teach kids yoga.
 Certification as a yoga teacher, professional liability insurance and a Working with Children Check are preferable for a kids yoga teacher.

-Benefits of kids yoga
+Benefits of Kids Yoga

 Scientific peer-reviewed research is highlighting the various benefits of yoga for all ages.
 Kids yoga has similar advantages to adult yoga with an amplified fun factor.